HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ##### Description of cluster deployment function

+> !!!INFO
-**Description:** "Multiple-node" cluster deployment is taken for instance this time, to illustrate complete process and corresponding descriptions during cluster deployment.
+> **Multiple-node** cluster deployment is taken for instance this time, to illustrate complete process and corresponding descriptions during cluster deployment.

 ###### Add cluster deployment task